A gradient flow for the Porous Medium Equations with Dirichlet boundary conditions: Abstract

 \section{Abstract}

-We consider the gradient flow structure of the porous medium equations with nonnegative constant boundary conditions.
-We prove that weak solutions to the equations can be obtained by the variational steepest descent scheme by considering an entropy functional with respect to $Wb_2$ distance, which is a modified Wasserstein distance introduced by Figalli and Gigli [J. Math.
+We consider the gradient flow structure of the porous medium equations with non-negative constant Dirichlet boundary conditions.
+We construct weak solutions to the equations via the minimizing movement scheme by considering an entropy functional with respect to $Wb_2$ distance, which is a modified Wasserstein distance introduced by Figalli and Gigli [J. Math.
 Pures Appl.
 94, (2010), pp. 107-130].
-In addition, we establish an energy dissipation inequality.
+Furthermore, the constructed solutions are characterized as curves of maximal slope in a suitable sense.